arduino/docs-content/content/hardware/09.kits/maker/make-your-uno-kit/features.md

 <FeatureList>
 <Feature title="Beginner Friendly" image="led">

 This kit includes instructions for you who have never soldered before!
 But don't worry if you're an expert.
 You can also cut right to the chase!
+Click [here](https://makeyouruno.arduino.cc/) for instructions.

 </Feature>